PSD2 Compliance Guide for Merchants

 Banks can achieve PSD2 compliance by sticking to this checklist:

-- Provide transparency – Banks must provide transparent information to customers regarding fees, charges, and payment transaction details.
+- Provide transparency.
+Banks must provide customers with transparent information regarding fees, charges, and payment transaction details.

-- Ensure compliance of third-party providers – Banks must ensure that any third-party providers they work with are also PSD2 compliant by monitoring their compliance.
+- Ensure compliance with third-party providers.
+Banks must ensure that any third-party providers they work with are also PSD2 compliant by monitoring their compliance.

 For Third-Party Payment Systems

-- Apply for and receive an Account Information Service Provider (AISP) or Payment Initiator Service Provider (PISP) licence.
+- Apply for and receive an Account Information Service Provider (AISP) or Payment Initiator Service Provider (PISP) license.

-- Implement Know Your Customer (KYC) – Third-party payment providers need to gather information such as full name, address, contact details, identity documents, tax identification numbers, and other legal documents.
+- Implement Know Your Customer (KYC).
+Third-party payment providers must gather information such as full name, address, contact details, identity documents, tax identification numbers, and other relevant legal documents.

-PSD2 compliance refers to adhering to the requirements set forth by the Revised Payment Services Directive (PSD2), a European Union regulation aimed at enhancing payment security and promoting competition in the payment industry.
+PSD2 compliance refers to adhering to the requirements set forth by the Revised Payment Services Directive (PSD2), a European Union regulation designed to enhance payment security and promote competition in the payment industry.
 It imposes obligations on merchants, banks, and payment service providers to ensure the protection of customer data and facilitate secure online payments.

 To achieve PSD2 compliance, merchants can take several steps, including implementing strong customer authentication (SCA) for online transactions, using secure payment service providers that are licensed under PSD2, and ensuring they have appropriate fraud prevention measures in place.
 They may also need to update their payment systems to support open banking APIs and share transaction data with authorized third parties.

 Non-compliance with PSD2 can have serious consequences for merchants.
-Regulatory authorities can impose fines or penalties for non-compliance, which can be substantial.
+Regulatory authorities can impose fines or PSD2 non-compliance penalties, which can be substantial.
 In addition, merchants may face reputational damage, loss of customer trust, and potential legal action.
-It is crucial for merchants to understand and meet the requirements of PSD2 to avoid these negative outcomes.
+Merchants must understand and meet the requirements of PSD2 to avoid these negative outcomes.